-- The school will work in partnership with Durham LEA, Becta and the Internet Service Provider to ensure that systems to protect pupils are reviewed and improved. - If staff or students discover an unsuitable site, it must be reported to the online safety Leader or the IT technician and a CPOM report completed. - The ITSS technician will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective, and reasonable.
+- The school will work in partnership with Durham LA, BECTA and the Internet Service Provider to ensure that systems to protect pupils are reviewed and improved. - If staff or students discover an unsuitable site, it must be reported to the online safety Leader or the IT technician and a CPOM report completed. - The Network Manager will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective, and reasonable.